simpleviewinc/mongolayer/README.md

 	* Cross-table based relationships are not possible to maintain atomically in native MongoDB and thus should be avoided.
 * Related records that are pulled in will be of type `model.Document` specific to that model.
 Meaning they will have all virtuals and methods attached.
 In our blogPost example, the pulled in author will be a functioning `authorModel.Document`.
 * You can specify hooks at query time which will cascade down into relationships.
 Using our blog example, when querying the blog, you may want specific hooks to run on authors, you can specify these at query time.
-* To populate related data you must specify the hook you want to run at query time.
-See hooks documentation for more information.
+* To populate related data, there are two methods.
+You can specify the hooks and the required fields, or you can simply reference the field name in the `fields` option.

 Example: